-Within this investigation, the SSCDQ, originally developed by Silverstein et al., was employed by the researchers to collect information about the symptoms experienced by patients.14 The positive correlations between the FAS total score and each of the duration of symptoms, sensitivity to loud sounds, sensitivity to straining or lifting heavy objects, sensitivity to increased middle ear pressure, and aural fullness indicate that SSCD patients are impacted by fatigue either physically or mentally.
-Furthermore, while the symptom of sensitivity to loud sounds was correlated with the score of both the mental and physical fatigue, the symptom of sensitivity to straining or lifting heavy objects was correlated with the total score of the physical fatigue component.
-This signifies that distinct symptoms influence different aspects of fatigue.
-This outcome aligns with the findings of Öhman et al.7
+The SSCDQ, originally developed by Silverstein et al., was employed by the researchers to collect information about the symptoms experienced by patients.
+The positive correlations between the FAS total score and each of the duration of symptoms, sensitivity to loud sounds, sensitivity to straining or lifting heavy objects, sensitivity to increased middle ear pressure, and aural fullness indicate that patients with SSCD are affected by fatigue either physically or mentally.
+Furthermore, the sensitivity to loud sounds was correlated with the score of both mental and physical fatigue, whereas the sensitivity to straining or lifting heavy objects was correlated with the total score of the physical fatigue component.
+This indicates that distinct symptoms influence different aspects of fatigue.
+This outcome is consistent with the findings of Öhman et al.

-Regarding the listening effort, positive correlations existed between the scores of the EAS and each of sensitivity to loud sounds, sensitivity to straining or lifting heavy objects, sensitivity to increased middle ear pressure, hearing loss in the affected ear, and generalized imbalance.
-These correlations can be explained by the fact that experiencing vestibular loss may lead to a higher allocation of attentional resources toward balance maintenance, consequently reducing the cognitive resources available for other tasks.13
+Regarding listening effort, positive correlations existed between the scores of the EAS and each of sensitivity to loud sounds, sensitivity to straining or lifting heavy objects, sensitivity to increased middle ear pressure, hearing loss in the affected ear, and generalized imbalance.
+These correlations can be explained by the fact that experiencing vestibular loss may lead to a higher allocation of attentional resources for balance maintenance, consequently reducing the cognitive resources available for other tasks.

-Similarly, we identified a significant correlation between HHIA and listening effort and fatigue.
-Patients with SSCD symptoms are anticipated to expend more mental effort to attend to auditory messages, leading to significantly increased reported listening fatigue.
-Our findings align with the outcomes of the study conducted by Alhanbali et al. which found a significant correlation between the Hearing handicap inventory-Elderly and listening effort and fatigue for patients with hearing loss.20 Similarly consistent with our findings, several previous studies have also found a significant correlation between hearing disability and listening fatigue in patients with hearing loss.^{21,22} The continuous occurrence of fatigue resulting from hearing loss can lead to adverse and enduring outcomes that impact the quality of life of individuals with hearing impairments.10 As an illustration, Kramer et al. conducted research indicating that individuals with hearing impairments tend to require greater sick leave associated with fatigue and distress in comparison to their peers with normal hearing.23 Similarly, Nachtegaal et al. discovered elevated levels of workplace fatigue among those with hearing impairments, necessitating extended recovery periods.24 In the presence of hearing loss, the brain needs to compensate for the deficit by expending extra energy compared to the process of handling the same information with normal hearing.
-This places a strain on the brain, eventually leading to fatigue and increased effort.10 Likewise, a significant correlation was found between THI and individuals' self-reported listening effort and fatigue.
-This is consistent with the findings of Huang et al., where a significant correlation was found between THI and listening effort measured through dual-task reaction time for patients with sudden hearing loss.12 In concurrence with another recent research conducted by Cartocci et al., a significant correlation was found between THI and the measurement of listening effort using EEG and skin conductance in individuals with normal hearing.25 This noticeable consistent correlation between THI and listening effort measured by different methods was predictable, given that tinnitus induces emotional distress and hinders cognitive abilities, potentially resulting in increased listening effort.12 Besides, a significant correlation existed between THI and FAS, aligning with a study by Lee that also found a significant correlation between THI and the Fatigue Severity Scale, particularly as tinnitus duration extends.26 Chronic tinnitus forces the person's focus onto the tinnitus sound constantly, preventing complete relaxation.
-This results in both mental and physical fatigue, feelings of discomfort, heightened nervousness, difficulty sleeping, and a sense of tiredness.
+Similarly, we identified a significant correlation between HHIA, listening effort, and fatigue.
+Patients with SSCD are anticipated to expend more mental effort when attending auditory messages, leading to significantly increased reported listening fatigue.
+Our findings align with the outcomes of the study conducted by Alhanbali et al., which found a significant correlation between the Hearing handicap inventory-Elderly and listening effort and fatigue in patients with hearing loss.
+Consistent with our findings, several previous studies have also found a significant correlation between hearing disability and listening fatigue in patients with hearing loss.
+The continuous occurrence of fatigue resulting from hearing loss can lead to adverse and lasting outcomes that impact the quality of life of individuals with hearing impairments.
+As an illustration, Kramer et al. conducted research indicating that individuals with hearing impairments tend to require more sick leave associated with fatigue and distress than their peers with normal hearing.
+Similarly, Nachtegaal et al. discovered elevated levels of workplace fatigue among individuals with hearing impairments, necessitating extended recovery periods.
+In the presence of hearing loss, the brain needs to compensate for this deficit by expelling more energy than the process of handling the same information with normal hearing.
+This causes a strain on the brain, eventually leading to fatigue and increased effort.
+Likewise, a significant correlation was found between THI and individuals' self-reported listening effort and fatigue.
+This is consistent with the findings of Huang et al., who found a significant correlation between THI and listening effort measured through dual-task reaction time in patients with sudden hearing loss.
+In concurrence with another recent research conducted by Cartocci et al., a significant correlation was found between THI and the measurement of listening effort using EEG and skin conductance in individuals with normal hearing.25 This noticeable consistent correlation between THI and listening effort measured by different methods was predictable, given that tinnitus induces emotional distress and hinders cognitive abilities, potentially resulting in increased listening effort.
+In addition, a significant correlation existed between THI and FAS, which is consistent with a study by Lee that also found a significant correlation between THI and the Fatigue Severity Scale, particularly as tinnitus duration extends.26 Chronic tinnitus forces the person's focus onto the tinnitus sound constantly, preventing complete relaxation.
+This leads to both mental and physical fatigue, feelings of discomfort, heightened nervousness, difficulty sleeping, and a sense of tiredness.